dimitrietataru/csharpstyle/02. Structure and layout/❌ place multiple namespaces within a single file.md

-### ❌ Do not place multiple namespaces within a single file.md ❌
+### ❌ Do not place multiple namespaces within a single file ❌
 ###

 > Ensure that each file contains only one namespace.